Common questions about lupus clinical trials

-Clinical trials for lupus research potential new treatments, and need volunteers to take part.
+Clinical trials for lupus are investigating potential treatments and need volunteers to take part.
 The research process can be confusing, though.
 If you're interested in finding a lupus clinical trial but don't know where to start, we've collected a list of some of the most common questions patients ask about research participation.

 How do I find lupus clinical trials near me?

 At the time of writing, there are currently 148 clinical trials for lupus looking for volunteers, including studies for systemic lupus erythematosus (SLE), cutaneous lupus erythematosus (CLE), and lupus nephritis.
 All studies are listed on clinicaltrials.gov, but because the website was designed for researchers rather than patients, it can be difficult for laypeople to navigate.